Outside Agency Projects

 Trancas creek crossing Temporary Waterline Project (PHASE ONE)

-Los Angeles County Waterworks - District 29 will begin construction on the Trancas Creek Crossing Temporary Waterline Project (Phase One) on PCH, between Guernsey Ave and Trancas Cyn Rd, installing 800 feet of temporary bypass waterline in the Caltrans right-of-way.
-Construction will begin in November 2020 with completion anticipated by December 2020.
-There will no disruption to water service for Malibu residents.
+In November 2020, Los Angeles County Waterworks - District 29 began construction on the Trancas Creek Crossing Temporary Waterline Project (Phase One) on PCH, between Guernsey Ave and Trancas Cyn Rd.
+Construction includes installation of 800 feet of temporary bypass waterline in the Caltrans right-of-way.
+Completion is anticipated in May 2021.

-The contractor will work seven days a week between 7:00 AM to 4:00 PM.
-If the contractor requires lane closures, the No. 2 lane and shoulder heading northbound on PCH, from Guernsey Ave to the northern limits of the Trancas Creek Bridge (near the first driveway to the shopping center just north of the bridge), will be closed.
-This is necessary to tie in the temporary waterline at the two interconnections north and south of the bridge and remove the existing waterline off the inland side of the Trancas Creek bridge.
+Work hours are 7:00 AM to 4:00 PM, seven days a week.
+When necessary, the PCH northbound No. 2 lane and shoulder will be closed from Guernsey Ave to the northern limits of the Trancas Creek Bridge (near the first driveway to the shopping center just north of the bridge).
+This is necessary to tie in the temporary waterline at the two interconnections north and south of the bridge and remove the existing waterline off the inland side of the Trancas Creek Bridge.

 Trancas Creek Bridge Replacement Project

-Along with this Caltrans project, the City will be constructing a new, dedicated right turn lane on westbound PCH at Trancas Canyon Road.
-The proposed right turn lane will be approximately 430 feet long and will accommodate right turns onto Trancas Canyon Road, as well as traffic entering into the Trancas Market shopping center.
-The project will be funded by Measure R Highway Operational Improvements funds.
+Along with this Caltrans project, the City will construct a new, dedicated right turn lane on westbound PCH at Trancas Cyn Rd.
+The proposed right turn lane will be approximately 430 feet long and will accommodate right turns onto Trancas Cyn Rd, as well as traffic entering into the Trancas Market shopping center.
+The City project is funded by Measure R Highway Operational Improvements funds.

 community meetings / public input